Worst-Case VCG Redistribution Mechanism Design Based on the Lottery Ticket Hypothesis: Abstract

-Using our algorithm, we find a previously unknown optimal mechanism for 3 agents that uses only 2 hidden nodes!
-We also find previously unknown optimal mechanisms for 4 and 5 agents (therefore confirming the tightness of existing theoretical upper bounds).
-For up to 20 agents, we derive significantly improved worst-case mechanisms compared to existing manual results.
+Using our approach, we find previously unknown optimal mechanisms for up to 5 agents.
+Our results confirm the tightness of conjectured theoretical upper bounds.
+For up to 20 agents, we derive significantly improved worst-case mechanisms, surpassing a long list of existing manual results.